boby360/Pikaptcha/README.md

 5. Shift+Right Click your desktop and "Open command window here".

 6. Type `path` and hit enter.
 You should see C:\Python27, C:\Python27\Scripts, and C:\Program Files\Git\cmd

-7. If you intend to manually solve captcha, [Download Chromedriver](http://chromedriver.storage.googleapis.com/2.27/chromedriver_win32.zip) (UPDATED!!).
-Unzip the file and place it in C:\Python27\Scripts

 7. If you intend to manually solve captcha, [Download Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
 Unzip the file and place it in C:\Python27\Scripts